Capital Asset Management

 - Good practice guidance, standards and knowledge sharing;

-- Major projects monitoring and assurance (led by the Gateway Unit of the State Services Commission);
+- Major projects monitoring and assurance (led by the Investment Management and Asset Performance team of the Treasury);

 - System-level assurance;